GLIMPSE OF ONE LIFE

 Photo of our Foster Parents, my Sister and I in the center, our Foster Cousins in front.

 One humorous incident was when I attempted, for the first time, to ski into the beach area, then simply step out of my skis just before coming ashore.
 There were three young ladies sunbathing where I chose to come in.
-It did not turn out as I thought.
-In trying to impress them, I came in too fast, and done a flip flop very close to where they were!
-One of them looked over to me and said: "Who invited you?"
+It did not turn out as I thought; in trying to impress them, I came in too fast, and done a flip flop very close to where they were!
+One of them looked over and said: "Who invited you?"
 So much for trying to impress the young ladies!

 Later, as an adult, I returned to get another glimpse of those cherished moments only to find that they eluded me.
 The lake was still there but its landscape had been so drastically changed that it could no longer reinforce the old memories.